 Step 1: Create a simple table with positive and negative values.
 Here in our example Subsidy will be deducted as it is provided by the government.

 Step 2: Create a dummy column

-1. For Material phase we do not need a base as it is the starting column in the chart.
+1. For the Material phase we do not need a base as it is the starting column in the chart.
 So here the dummy column will be 0.

-2. For labour the dummy column will show 75000 as we need to add 200000 above 75000.
+2. For labor the dummy column will show 75000 as we need to add 200000 above 75000.
 So the gap between the Horizontal axis and the column would be 75000 when we have to add to the total cost.

 3. For Overhead the gap will be 275000 we will add 400000 above 275000.